 Who Is S2ERC?

-S²ERC researchers are faculty and students from CS, EE, Industrial Engineering, Management, Mathematics, and Systems Engineering programs at thirteen different universities, including three primary sites: Ball State University (lead institution), Iowa State University, and Virginia Tech.
-S²ERC attracts high-energy, creative researchers who represent the best in their field.
-Our researchers are national research prize winners, NSF Career Award winners, patent holders, chairpersons or co-chairpersons of major software conferences, and editors of major publications in software engineering.
-Some of the S²ERC's most successful projects are in the areas of design metrics, testing, process modeling, security, and maintenance; but when a need in a specific field or area arises, S²ERC consistently draws in viable and respected researchers from around the country and globe to address that need.
-Our affiliated companies and government agencies are diverse, stratified across fields such as national military, defense, and space programs; military contractors; communication and information industries; equipment manufacture; health insurance; electricity/electronics; software development; and law.
-S²ERC is growing and has gained many new members recently but also continues to serve companies we've worked with for more than 20 years.
+S2ERC researchers are faculty and students from CS, EE, Industrial Engineering, Management, Mathematics, and Systems Engineering programs at several different universities, including four primary, NSF funded sites: Ball State University (lead institution), Georgetown University, the University of Texas (Dallas), and the University of Oulu (Finland).
+The S2ERC attracts high-energy, creative researchers who represent the best in their field.
+Our researchers are national research prize winners, NSF Career Award winners, patent holders, chairpersons and co-chairpersons of major software conferences, and editors of major publications in software engineering.
+Some of the S2ERC’s most successful projects are in the areas of design metrics, testing, process modeling, security, and maintenance; but the S2ERC consistently draws in viable and respected researchers from around the country and globe to address any SE or security issue that may arise for our affiliates.
+Our affiliated organizations are diverse; stratified across fields such as national military, defense, and space programs; military contractors; communication, and information industries; equipment manufacture; health insurance; electricity/electronics; software development; and law.
+The S2ERC continues to serve companies with whom we’ve worked for more than 25 years while we welcome many new organizations into the research center.